 There is no special requirement or procedure to obtain national interest clearance of a transaction.
 If an investment is permitted by the DNI and satisfies the foreign investment capitalisation requirement, the transaction need only be completed, which the MOLHR must either approve or acknowledge after receiving notice of the transaction.
 This will be followed by the MOLHR’s online system automatic update to the OSS system.
 This means that business entities in Indonesia are required to be registered with the OSS system to have any changes of their business entity’s data automatically included within the OSS system.
-In the case where the OSS account is created upon the completion of a transaction, the business entity needs to submit a letter through its notary to the MOLHR to have its data updated in the OSS system.
+In the case where the OSS account is created upon the completion of a transaction, the OSS system will already record the data of the business entity based on the data recorded in the MOLHR’s online system.

 As an example, new investors must arrange for their limited liability company to be established prior to registering with the OSS system.
-This requires that they pay in their issued and paid up capital, then execute the deed of establishment for the limited liability company, for which MOLHR approval is required.
+This requires that they execute the deed of establishment for the limited liability company, for which MOLHR approval is required, and pay in their issued and paid-up capital.
 Once the company is established, it must create an account in the OSS system through the OSS website (www.oss.go.id) to obtain its NIB.
 This is required for all companies.
-Then, if the company is subject to article 4(2) of BKPM Regulation 6/2018, it must obtain a specific licence from BKPM through its online system (ie, the National Single Window for Investment (NSWI) (https://nswi.bkpm.go.id/).
+Then, if the company is subject to article 4(2) of BKPM Regulation 6/2018, it must obtain a specific licence from the BKPM through its online system (ie, the National Single Window for Investment (NSWI)) (https://nswi.bkpm.go.id/).

 - name and identity number (ID card or passport) of the company’s representative;